- Africa for AFS Afriholics!

 Packing – It’s dry season and the best time to visit.
 July is winter in SA, but tropical in Moz.
 Pack fall and summer in clothing for temps 55 to 85 degrees.
 Nothing special to purchase.
 Safaris are totally casual with pants, jeans, shorts, etc. See more below.
 In South Africa, it’s springtime where evenings and early game drives get cold, so bring warm clothing to layer.
 Google Jo’berg weather a week prior to departure.
 Bring a hat with chinstrap, insect repellent with DEET, daypack, umbrella and comfy sneakers.

-Moz is in the 80s.
+Moz is in the 80s and tropical.
 Don’t forget swim gear, sunscreen, wet shoes, sandals.
-Resort can provide snorkel gear.
+The resort can provide snorkel gear.
 Dive shop is nearby.
 All properties have hairdryers.
 Consider bring some gifts, goodies or school supplies for poor children in Moz.

 Money Matters – Most activities and meals are included!
 You will need some cash for personal tipping, meals, and shopping. $300 in cash should suffice.
 (Venmo may be convenient at home, but useless overseas, ATM may eat your card.
 Always bring some cash!)
 Change currency arrival at airport, bank, or hotels or withdraw local currency from an ATM.
-Note -independent ATMs are risky due to skimmer scams.
+Note -independent ATMs are risky due to skimmer scams, especially in South Africa.
 Safest ATMs are at airport and banks.
 Always shield your pin number when entering.
 Avoid using unless it’s an emergency.

 Communication– Internet is available.
 With cell phones/smartphones, be sure to check with your provider for rates and coverage for international phone plans before departure.
 Roaming rates (used by Facebook and other apps) are expensive.
 To reach home – Texting, iMessage, What’sApp and Facebook messaging when using WIFI are best!
 I don’t know anyone who makes calls home nowadays.